‘Joining SPFL can accelerate SWPL professionalism’

 SWPL1 will have a 12-team top flight from next season, with SWPL2 expanding to eight.
 The top league will split after two rounds of fixtures and teams will play a further two rounds of games against those in their half of the table.

-"Whenever there is any change there's nervousness about what that change might entail, and much of the work undertaken in the past few months has been to reassure to explain what we can do and ultimately what matters is what you deliver," said SPFL chief executive.
+"Whenever there is any change there's nervousness about what that change might entail, and much of the work undertaken in the past few months has been to reassure to explain what we can do and ultimately what matters is what you deliver," said SPFL chief executive Neil Doncaster.

 "I'm absolutely sure that working with the SWPL clubs we will be able to maximise the potential of the women's game using our contacts, using our experience of commercialising the game and drive more money into the women's clubs.
 We have to deliver and I'm confident we will.